monbera/RC-Pi/README.md

 A slightly more detailed guide can be found in the [./doc](./doc) directory.

 Direct questions about the software are answered at monbera[at]posteo.de.
-General questions about Raspberry Pi and the installation are not answered, because there are enough tutorialsare available on the network.
+General questions about Raspberry Pi and the installation are not answered, because there are enough tutorials available on the network.

 Configuration options: